avillaseca01/VNXOpenBSDMPLS/README.md

 # Network deployment

-To deploy the network, first we need to choose wich network we want to run.
+To deploy the network, first we need to choose which network we want to run.
 ## Basic scenario
 To deploy the basic network you just need to run the next commands:
 ```
 cd mpls-openbsd-basic
 sudo vnx -f mpls-openbsd.xml -t